Agave: planting, growing, and caring for

 A beautiful example of pairing in a rockery: Agave americana ‘Mediopicta Alba’, Agave montana, Yucca filamentosa ‘Color Guard’, Santolina chamaecyparissus, Berberis thunbergii ‘Admiration’, Lithodora diffusa ‘Heavenly Blue’, Saxifraga urbium, Linum perenne, Sedum reflexum ‘Angelina’, Sedum ‘Bertram Anderson’.

-For a purely exotic tableau, choose other plants that can withstand frosts down to -10°C; Crassulas, Cordylines or even Palms.
+For a purely exotic tableau, choose other plants that can withstand frosts down to -10°C; Crassulas, Cordylines, or even Palms.

-An example of exotic pairing: Agave americana, Agave americana ‘Variegata’, Aloe nobilis, Lantana camara ‘Lucky Red Flame’, Sedum ‘Herbsfreude’, Juniperus squamata ‘Blue Carpet’, Cordyline australis.
+An example of an exotic pairing: Agave americana, Agave americana ‘Variegata’, Aloe nobilis, Lantana camara ‘Lucky Red Flame’, Sedum ‘Herbsfreude’, Juniperus squamata ‘Blue Carpet’, Cordyline australis.

-Surround the base of the agaves with ground cover plants for dry soil such as Osteospermum or Cape daisies, dwarf wormwoods, toothworts, perennial purslane, thymes and sedums.
+Surround the base of the agaves with groundcover plants for dry soil such as Osteospermum or Cape daisies, dwarf wormwoods, toothworts, perennial purslane, thymes, and sedums.

 → Discover more beautiful pairing ideas with agave